Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

 \subsection{Allotaxonographs for Twitter}

-For our second set of allotaxonographs, we compare two key dates of two major events through the lens of English-speaking Twitter: 2020/03/12, the date that COVID-19 became the major story in the United States, and 2020/05/30, four days after the murder of George Floyd in Minneapolis, Minnesota by police officer Derek Chauvin.
-We compare day-scale normalized usage frequency distributions for 1-, 2-, and 3-grams for these two dates in Figs.~\ref{fig:probturbdiv.allotaxonometer9000-2020-03-12-2020-05-30-story-wrangler-1grams-all-prob-div}, \ref{fig:probturbdiv.allotaxonometer9000-2020-03-12-2020-05-30-story-wrangler-2grams-all-prob-div}, and \ref{fig:probturbdiv.allotaxonometer9000-2020-03-12-2020-05-30-story-wrangler-3grams-all-prob-div}.
+\begin{textblock} \item For our second set of allotaxonographs, we compare two key dates of two major events through the lens of English-speaking Twitter: \item 2020/03/12, the date that COVID-19 became the major story in the United States, \item and 2020/05/30, \item five days after the murder of George Floyd in Minneapolis, Minnesota, by police officer Derek Chauvin~\cite{wu2021a}. \item We compare day-scale normalized usage frequency distributions for 1-, 2-, and 3-grams for these two dates in \item Figs.~\ref{fig:probturbdiv.allotaxonometer9000-2020-03-12-2020-05-30-story-wrangler-1grams-all-prob-div}, \ref{fig:probturbdiv.allotaxonometer9000-2020-03-12-2020-05-30-story-wrangler-2grams-all-prob-div}, and \ref{fig:probturbdiv.allotaxonometer9000-2020-03-12-2020-05-30-story-wrangler-3grams-all-prob-div}. \item These datasets are far larger than Pride and Prejudice with approximately $10^{7.5}$ types and $10^{8.5}$ tokens. \item Nevertheless, producing an allotaxonograph on a standard present-day laptop takes on the order of minutes, \item which is almost entirely accounted for by loading and merging of the distributions. \end{textblock}

-We choose 2020/03/12 as a key date for the COVID-19 pandemic for several reasons.
-First and primarily, the World Health Organization (WHO) officially declared the COVID-19 outbreak to be a pandemic on 2020/03/11, a decision that was amplified immediately online but discussion of which most strongly appeared in the news and on Twitter on the following day.
+\begin{textblock} \item We choose 2020/03/12 as a key date for the COVID-19 pandemic for several reasons. \item First and primarily, the World Health Organization (WHO) officially declared the COVID-19 outbreak to be a pandemic on 2020/03/11, \item a decision that was amplified immediately online but discussion of which most strongly appeared in the news and on Twitter on the following day. \end{textblock}

-The date of 2020/03/11 also saw a confluence of three major events that jolted the United States and dramatically elevated the story of the pandemic, all occurring tightly around a 15 minute period between 9 and 10 pm EDT (2 am to 3 am UTC).
-First, the National Basketball Association (NBA) abruptly suspended its season.
-The central event was the abandoning of a game just before tipoff between the Utah Jazz and Oklahoma Thunder, upon the league learning that Rudy Gobert, a center for the Utah Jazz, had tested positive for COVID-19.
-Other players would test positive in the coming days and weeks, as would staff for teams and members of the media.
-Just a few days earlier, Gobert had joked with the media about his perception of institutional overreaction to the coronavirus, by touching microphones at an interview.
+\begin{textblock} \item The date of 2020/03/11 also saw a confluence of three major events that jolted the United States and dramatically elevated the story of the pandemic, \item all occurring tightly around a 15-minute period between 9 and 10 pm EDT (1 am to 2 am UTC). \item First, the National Basketball Association (NBA) abruptly suspended its season. \item The central event was the abandoning of a game just before tipoff between the Utah Jazz and Oklahoma City Thunder, \item upon the league learning that Rudy Gobert, a center for the Utah Jazz, had tested positive for COVID-19. \item Other players would test positive in the coming days and weeks, as would staff for teams and members of the media. \item Just a few days earlier, Gobert had joked with the media about his perception of institutional overreaction to the coronavirus by touching microphones at an interview. \end{textblock}